 Within only a few miles of the School lies the rolling countryside of East Lothian, with beaches, villages and famous golf courses all of which are well worth a day trip or weekend visit.
 Edinburgh's neighbouring cities boast plenty of attractions: St Andrew's golf courses, Glasgow's ship heritage and Aberdeen’s stunning granite architecture are all easily accessible by the frequent bus or train services.
 Scotland is equally famous for its many beautiful isles dotted around the country which offer a welcome, relaxing break from the bustling city life.

-The landscape of this striking, diverse country ideally suited for the outdoor sporting life.
+The landscape of this striking, diverse country is ideally suited for the outdoor sporting life.
 Skiing, surfing, hiking, mountain biking and kayaking are just some of the exhilarating activities on offer, most just a few minutes from your doorstep.